Poet Munawwar Rana’s son arrested for allegedly staging attack on himself to frame relatives

 The police said that when they scanned the CCTV footage of the area where Tabrez Rana was allegedly attacked, they found several discrepancies, reported PTI.
 Raebareli Superintendent of Police Shlok Kumar said that Rana was seen to be alone in a vehicle at the time of the incident but had claimed that he was accompanied by another person.

-The police said after investigation they found out that Rana had sold some of his ancestral properties, part of which his uncle owned.
+The police said after investigation they found out that Rana had sold an ancestral property, part of which his uncle owned.
 His uncle had reportedly opposed the sale.

-Kumar claimed that Rana faked an attack on himself thinking that he can then file a case against his relatives and force them not to object to the sale of the property.
+Kumar claimed that Rana faked an attack on himself thinking he could then file a case against his relatives to pressure them to remain silent about the sale of the ancestral property.

 The police also claimed the poet’s son believed that the media coverage and sympathy from the staged attack would help his chances in next year’s state Assembly polls.
 Rana is planning to contest the Tiloi seat in Rae Bareli.